lcwheeler/lcwheeler.github.io/_posts/2021-09-01-syndromes-preprint.md

 ---
 layout: post
-title: New preprint: How to approach the study of syndromes in macroevolution
+title: New preprint -- How to approach the study of syndromes in macroevolution
 ---